Saumya999/E-commerce/README.md

 11. do "npm run dev" in the project.

-Collaborators please create branch and develop dont merge directly in to master
+Collaborators please create branch and develop dont merge directly in to master.

+Dont Merge please without reviewing by any of the collaborators.